lifeBCE/redis-single-file/README.md

 ### Distributed Queue Design

+> [!IMPORTANT]
-The redis `blpop` command will attempt to pop (delete and return) a value from a queue but will block when no values are present in the queue.
-A timeout can be provided to prevent deadlock situations.
+> The redis `blpop` command will attempt to pop (delete and return) a value from
+> a queue but will block when no values are present in the queue.
+A timeout can
+> be provided to prevent deadlock situations.
+>

-To unblock (unlock) an instance, add/push an item to the queue.
-This is done one at a time to controll the serialization of the distrubuted execution.
-Redis selects the instance waiting the longest each time a new token is added.
+> To unblock (unlock) an instance, add/push an item to the queue.
+This is done
+> one at a time to controll the serialization of the distrubuted execution.
+Redis
+> selects the instance waiting the longest each time a new token is added.

 ### Auto Expiration

+> [!NOTE]
-All redis keys are expired and automatically removed after a certain period but will be recreated again on the next use.
-Each new client should face one of two scenarios when entering synchronization.
+> All redis keys are expired and automatically removed after a certain period
+> but will be recreated again on the next use.
+Each new client should face one
+> of two scenarios when entering synchronization.
+>

-1. The mutex key is not set causing the client to create the keys and prime the queue with its first token unlocking it for the first execution.
+> 1. The mutex key is not set causing the client to create the keys and prime
+>    the queue with its first token unlocking it for the first execution.
+>

-2. The mutex key is already set so the client will skip the priming and enter directly into the queue where it should immediately find a token left by the last client upon completion or block waiting for the current client to finish execution.
+> 2. The mutex key is already set so the client will skip the priming and enter
+>    directly into the queue where it should immediately find a token left by
+>    the last client upon completion or block waiting for the current client to
+>    finish execution.

 ### Considerations over redlock approach